supermario/elm-pkg-js/readme.md

 - Get us closer to the notion of "good" candidate packages to be possibly included into `elm/*` or `elm-explorations/*` with Kernel code in future, or at least clearly showcase the gaps/limitations without
 - Open up possibility for community-reviewed and vetted JS
 - Support existing Elm philosophy on JS integration with improved ergonomics
+- Simpler security considerations when evaluating an elm-pkg-js package, in contrast to `npm`.

 ## Proposal

 Check out the [Proposal](proposal.md) for a work-in-progress description of the specification and tooling behaviour.

+## Examples

+See the [examples](https://github.com/supermario/elm-pkg-js/tree/master/examples) folder for Elm packages that include `elm-pkg-js spec` compliant JS as per the [Proposal](proposal.md).

 ## Clarifications